yucissy/virtues/README.rst

 Logging
 -----

 At the end of each day, log your performance with the following command.
-The verbose [-v] option will prompt you with each virtue's long description:
+The verbose [-v] option will print each virtue's long description:

     $ virtues log [-v]